Help, FAQ & About VeloBase.com

 Resizing Photos Photo Uploads are limited to approx 250k per Image.
 A 800x600 image is well below this size, however most digital cameras default to much higher resolutions.

-I use this program to resize my images: Easy Thumbnails
+I use this program to resize my images in bulk: Easy Thumbnails

 Editing a Component